Take The Vital Steps to Prevent Tooth Decay!

 Visit the Dentist

 As well as maintaining good oral hygiene and a tooth-friendly diet, you should go to your dentist at least every six months for a check-up.
-Your dentist can discover any problems and treat them before they become bad.
+Your dentist can discover any problems and treat them before they become worse.
 She may also tell you about supplementary fluoride products, dental sealants, and best hygiene practices.

 The tips above are excellent strategies for avoiding tooth decay and minimizing its effects if you already have it.
 While you can adopt good hygiene practices right away, it may take time to change your dietary habits.
 The trick is to start with smaller changes and introduce bigger ones as you get used to the new regimen.